 *Classes run across these days and times.
 Detailed timetable information is available from an Education and Career Advisor

 Assessment MethodsAssessment is ongoing and can occur at any time during the program.
-Assessment methods may include a portfolio of accumulated evidence, teacher observation and/or checklists, evidence gained through projects or program participation, awards from recognised programs, self-assessment inventories, and oral and written work.
+Methods may include a portfolio of accumulated evidence, teacher observation and/or checklists, evidence gained through projects or program participation, awards from recognised programs, self-assessment inventories, and oral and written work

 MaterialsA materials fee applies.
 Students need to supply basic stationery requirements and some equipment may need to be purchased for industry specific modules.

-Pathways to further studyOn completion, students may go onto further study, pre-apprenticeships or employment.
+Pathways to further studyOn completion, you may go onto further study, pre-apprenticeships or employment

-Career PathwaysStudents who successfully complete the course will be eligible to apply for a range of vocational training courses, pre-apprenticeships, traineeships or employment.
+Career PathwaysOnce you successfully complete the course will be eligible to apply for a range of vocational training courses, pre-apprenticeships, traineeships or employment

 Units Of Study